alfikhlas/Online-TicTacToe/README.md

 # Online-TicTacToe
-Online Multiplayer TicTacToe using Python
+Online Multiplayer TicTacToe using Python with multithreading for simultaneous multiplayer match